B.L. Freeborn © October 30, 2022 (PDF version here.)

-After studying Eagan’s discovery for some time the other letters shown above were identified by this author.
+After studying Eagan’s discovery, the other letters shown above were identified.
 There are eight arches.
 Three of which have one letter displayed and five display two each.
 There is also a round stone on the interior opposite the >OI< stone on the northwest side.
 This makes fourteen altogether.
 To complicate the picture there is a runic inscription found over the southwest pillar (see images below).
 It was translated by Mongé (1967) and it reads Henricus 1116.
-This refers to Eirikr Gnupsson, a Bishop from Greenland that was sent to Vinland.
+This refers to Eirik Gnupsson, a Bishop from Greenland that was sent to Vinland.
 Other theories as to the tower’s origin abound.
 The Henricus theory is at least supported by an inscription imbedded into the tower itself in the manner of a corner stone.

 This paper is a study of the inscription and stone letters.
 It is also an addendum to Validating North American Runic Inscriptions (PDF).
-The translation is given here and the study with its numeric work follows which will be difficult to understand without having read the aforementioned paper.
+The translation is given here and the study with its numeric work follows.
+The aforementioned paper will be helpful in understanding it.

-Reading in a clockwise manner – b O O L T I h Δ I O >I< P O
+Reading in a clockwise manner – b O O L T I h Δ I O >I< P/R O

 These are transliterated as: B A A L T I h D I A I R O

-Note that the P in some languages is R. (The stones may actually depict an R.) The O’s can be either O or A.
+Note that the P in some languages is R. The O’s can be either O or A.

-Reading from the top clockwise find: RO, BAAL, TI, HI, DI, O, >I<
+Reading from the top clockwise find: RO, BAAL, TI, HI, HID, DI, O, >I<

 Also find: HIT, I TOOL, O LO, BOR, ROB, POL, RODE or RHODE and OH.

-The first line suggests: Row, Baal, Tie, die, high, eye, two strikes at I.
+The first line suggests: Row, Baal, Tie, die, high, hide, eye, two strikes at I.